urbitdata/urbit-token/README.md

 # UrbitToken

-UrbitToken is an ERC20 compliant Token for the Ethereum Blockchain and its smart contract make extensive use of the OpenZeppelin libraries.
+UrbitToken is an ERC20 compliant Token for the Ethereum Blockchain.
+Its smart contract make extensive use of the OpenZeppelin libraries.

 This smart contract will be use for the Pre-Sale, Public Sale and the project development.